duplaja/dans-gdrive-wp-plugin/readme.txt

 == Screenshots ==

-1. View of Shared Folder with Drill Up / Drill Down
+1. View of Shared Folder with View / Download

 2. Settings Page